Pack Creek Bear Viewing

-The Tlingit people called this area “Kootznoowoo” meaning “fortress of the bears” from which Admiralty Island gets its name.
-At the island’s center is the Pack Creek Bear Viewing Area.
-Established in 1935, it has been actively managed since 1985 by the Forest Service and the Alaska Department of Fish and Game.
-After many generations, the bears have become accustomed to the presence of people and spend their time fattening up on salmon and rearing their young.
+The Tlingit people called this area “Kootznoowoo” meaning “fortress of the bears" located South of Juneau on Admiralty Island.
+At the island’s center is the Pack Creek Bear viewing area which has been actively managed since 1985 by the U.S. Forest Service and the Alaska Department of Fish and Game.
+After many generations, the bears have become accustomed to the presence of people and are not distracted by them therefore allowing the bears to spend their time fattening up on salmon and rearing their young.

 Upon arrival, you will disembark the plane into 8-12 inches of water on the beach.
-Boots are recommended and available to rent near our office for $20.
+Boots are recommended.
 A ranger will greet you and provide an orientation including rules and important information to be followed while visiting Pack Creek.
 You can then walk the beach to the viewing spit or hike about one mile to the observation tower and spend the day enjoying the wilderness.

 No humans or bears have ever been harmed at Pack Creek.
 In order to maintain this record, all visitors must strictly follow the rules.
 This will ensure a safe and stress free environment for the bears that make Pack Creek their home.